mslinn/quill-cache/README.md

 You are free to name DAOs anything you like; this library does not mandate any naming convention.
 Scala DAOs are often given the same name as the class that they persist, but with a suffix indicating plurality.
-For example, if a case class named `Point` needs to be persisted, the DAO is usually called `Points`.
+For example, if a case class named `Point` needs to be persisted, the DAO might be called `Points`.
 Unlike some other persistence libraries for Scala, Quill allows you to define your DAO in the case class's companion object, so you also have that option when using this library.

-This library provides each DAO with its own cache.
+This library can provide each DAO with its own cache.
 DAOs that extend `CachedPersistence` have a method called [preload()](http://mslinn.github.io/quill-cache/latest/api/index.html#model.persistence.CacheLike@preload:List[CaseClass]) which your application's initialization must invoke in order to fill that DAO's cache.